tummychow/pallor/SAMPLES.md

 ## C

-The code is from the ILI9325 driver for [one of my projects](https://github.com/tummychow/arm-alarm).
+The code is from the main function for [one of my projects](https://github.com/tummychow/arm-alarm).

 ![C](samples/C.png)